aimms/user-guide/aimms-ide/Aimms/Options/AIMMS/Progress, Errors & Warnings/Progress Options/Progress_Options_-_Time_Messag.rst

-This option controls whether timing information about a particular phase in the model (compilation, execution, and solving) should be reported in the Message Window.
+This option controls whether timing information about a particular phase in the model (compilation, execution, and solving) should be reported in the :ref:`aimmshelp13-Messages_Window`.
 Possible values are:

     *	No time messages
     *	Show time messages